 GainginiD,p=GinicurD-GinicurDp#9

 In Equation 6 and 8, the first term corresponds to the positive branch and the second term to the negative branch.
-Prpd equal 1 minus Prpd. γ is the weight of positive branch and is calculated as the sum of Probposteriord*Prpdd∈D divided by the sum of Probposteriordd∈D.
+Prpd equal 1 minus Prpd. γ is the weight of positive branch and is calculated as the sum of Probposteriord*Prpdd∈D divided by the sum of Probposteriordd∈D. Ultimately, AIGGI can be calculated as:

-To balance the strengths of information gain (better performance on messier data) and Gini index (superior performance in pure data classification), we propose a novel metric AIGGI to measure the expected gain of candidate phenotype p within real-time diagnostic status:

 AIGGIp,D=α*Gaininfop,D+1-α*Gainginip,D#10